About Me

 I’m an astrophysicist interested in galaxies, cosmology, and machine learning.
 My work focuses on analyzing large astronomical data sets to extract fundamental insights into our Universe.
 I’m a member of the Dark Energy Spectroscopic Instrument collaboration and also work with data from other large-scale galaxy surveys like the Dark Energy Survey, the Hyper Suprime-Cam survey, and the Kilo-Degree Survey.
 The following broad questions drive my research.

-Currently, I’m a postdoctoral fellow at the Leinweber Center for Theoretical Physics.
-Before coming to Michigan, I completed my bachelor’s degree at the Free University of Berlin.
+I’m an assistant professor at American University.
+Before coming to AU, I completed my bachelor’s degree at the Free University of Berlin.
 Afterward, I obtained a master’s degree from the University of Heidelberg.
 I also participated in a half-year exchange program at the University of California, Santa Barbara and a one-year exchange program at the Chinese University of Hong Kong.
-Additionally, I was a Graduate Fellow at the Kavli Institute for Theoretical Physics in Santa Barbara.
-In 2019, I completed my Ph.D. under the supervision of Frank van den Bosch at Yale University.
-Afterward, I was a Cosmology Fellow appointed jointly by the University of California, Santa Cruz and Stanford University.
+I completed my Ph.D. under the supervision of Frank van den Bosch at Yale University.
+Afterward, I was a Cosmology Fellow appointed jointly by the University of California, Santa Cruz and Stanford University before being a Leinweber Fellow at the Leinweber Institute for Theoretical Physics at the University of Michigan.